-Endeavour, another Grade-A office building with seven floors, spanning 6,035 square metres and with a secure car park facility, has achieved practical completion in June 2023.
+Endeavour, a Grade-A office building with seven floors, spanning 6,035 square metres and with a secure car park facility, has achieved practical completion in June 2023.
+This building boasts Energy Performance Certificate Label A (EPC A) and Building Research Establishment Environmental Assessment Methodology (BREEAM) Excellent ratings.
+It was handed over to British Telecom in July 2023 to commence its 15 years of lease.

-KEY STATISTICS

-% owned by Group 50
+% owned by Group

-Site Area (acres) 1.03
+Site Area (acres)

-Tenure Freehold
+Tenure

-Completion date 2023
+Completion date

-Lettable Area (sqm) 6,035
+Lettable Area (sqm)

+Partner

+50

+Freehold

+2023

+Scarborough Group

-Partner Scarborough Group International Limited
+International Limited

-BAY VALLEY Shanghai
+BAY VALLEY